ashwithj/ashwithj/README.md

 # 🪐 about me:

 🔬 biomedical engineering @ georgia tech
-🧠 building at the intersection of healthcare, AI, and medical devices
+🧠 building at the intersection of healthcare, ai, and medical devices
 🧬 interested in cancer diagnostics, clinical research, and human-centered innovation
 🏥 exploring how technology can make care safer, clearer, and more connected
 💬 reach me at **ajay37@gatech.edu** or **ashwithjay2005@gmail.com**

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Ashwith%20Jay-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/ashwithjay)

 ## 💻 software & digital tools: